Where My Lips Have Been

 "Where My Lips Have Been" is a song recorded by American singer Dionne Warwick.
 It was written by Robert Charles Burns, Sandy Knox, and Don Huber for her studio album Friends Can Be Lovers (1993), while production was helmed by Barry Eastmond.
-The sensual, downtempo ballad was released as the album's second single in 1993, and peaked at number 95 on the US Hot R&B/Hip-Hop Songs.
+The sensual, downtempo ballad was released as the album's second single in 1993, and peaked at number 95 on the US Hot R&B/Hip-Hop Songs chart.